ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-maven-plugin/README.md

 ### introspect-schema

-Executes GraphQL introspection query against specified `graphql.endpoint` and saves the underlying schema file as `schema.graphql` under build directory.
+Executes GraphQL introspection query against specified `graphql.endpoint` and saves the result to a specified target schema file (defaults to `schema.graphql` under build directory).
 In general, this goal provides limited functionality by itself and instead should be used to generate input for the subsequent `generate-client` goal.

 **Attributes**